SravaniSingamReddy/GoalTracker/README.md

 ### Admin
 1. Sign up and log in.
-2. View goals and statuses for any employee for any month under.
+2. View goals and statuses for any employee for any month under particular GDO.

 ### Super Admin
 1. Sign up and log in.2.
 View goals and statuses for any GDO, Admin, or Employee for any month.